 Open to the entire college community, the dining commons is the primary place for students on meal plans to eat.
-Sodexho offers a wide range of food options and formats from pizza, grill, full salad bar, deli, stir-fry, full rotating menu cycle, and beverages.
-This is an all-you-can eat format where a meal plan student uses a meal card, or guests may pay one price at the door.
+Sodexo offers a wide range of food options and formats from pizza to grill, full salad bar, deli, stir-fry, full rotating menu cycle, and beverages.
+This is an all-you-can eat format in which a meal-plan student uses a meal card, or guests may pay one price at the door.
 Meals are served during these times in the dining commons: